dcarriba/SoftwareEngineeringProject/README.md

 ### Run the project

-To run the benchmarks (Time Benchmarks and Compression Ratio Benchmarks), as well as to calculate the transmission time for a latency t at which compression becomes worthwhile, for all implemented compression versions, use the following command:
+To run the benchmarks (Time Benchmarks and Compression Ratio Benchmarks), as well as to calculate the transmission time for a latency t at which compression becomes worthwhile, for all implemented compression versions of the `Bit Packing` compression method, use the following command:

 ```bash
 ./gradlew run